 To add to the confusion, only a handful of certification schemes actually measure, benchmark and audit their hotels’ sustainability credentials anyway.
 Many simply offer a checklist for a manager to tick, which means a hotel might have been given a sustainability stamp for having a set of electric bikes and using the right type of eco light bulbs, whilst in another part of the company it is treating their staff badly, using oodles of plastic water bottles and throwing away its rubbish on mismanaged landfill sites.
 Eco stamps awarded by popular websites such as Trip Advisor or Positive Luxury might sound powerful, but in reality, what they award is just not measurable or verified.

-Hotels that get the cheapest sustainability stamp they can without being audited also miss the real purpose of certification (sustainability for people and planet so that we all thrive) and the business benefits of becoming sustainable (proof of a return on their investment and the ongoing genuine savings to be made).
+Hotels that get the cheapest sustainability stamp they can without accreditation and independent audits also miss the real purpose of certification (accountability and transparency to build trust) and the business benefits of becoming sustainable (proof of a return on their investment and the ongoing genuine savings to be made).

 The Global Sustainable Tourism Council’s (GSTC) could be the solution to most of the confusion, but the much-needed simplification, clarity and regulated change is held back by differences in opinions and pending resolutions.

-An independent and neutral organisation, legally registered in the USA as a non-profit organisation, the GSTC has until now established and managed global sustainable standards using its own GSTC Criteria.
-Set up to recognize genuine practitioners of sustainable tourism, its GSTC Integrity Programme awards organisations first with a basic, GSTC-Recognized status, with the idea that they then progress to GSTC-Approved status and work up to become 100% GSTC-Accredited.
+An independent and organisation, legally registered in the USA as a non-profit organisation, the GSTC has until now established and managed global sustainable standards using its own GSTC Criteria.
+Set up to recognize genuine practitioners of sustainable tourism, it awards sustainability certification bodies with (CB) a basic GSTC-Recognized status first just for recognizing the GSTC Criteria, with the goal for them to progress and add rigorous systems and become 100% GSTC Accredited.

 In reality, most organisations at the lowest, GSTC-Recognized level have not bothered to attain any further accreditation, even after many years.
 There is little governance and quality control in place to audit all of them in the programme, and with the words ‘Recognized’, ‘Approved’ and ‘Accredited’ being hugely similar in meaning and easily interchangeable, travellers and the travel industry have only got more confused.